fiveout/mysidlab-infra/docs/lab.md

 #### You can now configure Ansible Tower to run an automation job that is in your GitHub repository.
 This job will provision a small VM instance on AWS and then deploy a simple web app to it.

 5. Choose Template from the left-hand navigation menu and then the green "+" to add a new template.
+Select "Job Template".
 Complete and save the new template information as below.
 The "PROJECT" field should reference the new Project you created previously.

 ![Tower Template](images/tower-create-template.png)